Sabrinas Organizing

 • You will most likely generate less trash in a small house.
 Fewer people living with less stuff will result in less waste.

-• Being in a neighborhood with several small homes, you will most likely get to know your neighbors, allowing for a community environment.
-In a larger home, you may be separated from neighbors resulting in acquaintances, but no personal interaction with your neighbors.
+• Being in a neighborhood with several small homes, you will likely get to know your neighbors, fostering a community environment.
+In a larger home, you may be separated from your neighbors, resulting in acquaintances but no personal interaction.

 4 Important Benefits of Living in a Small Home list

-That's lots of benefits.
+That's a lot of benefits.
 But who can benefit from a smaller home?

 Who would benefit from living in a smaller house?

-People who live this lifestyle usually love to be outdoors, love spending time with friends and family, and wish not to do a lot of chores when it comes to taking care of their house.
+People who live this lifestyle usually love being outdoors, enjoy spending time with friends and family, and prefer not to do a lot of chores when it comes to caring for their house.
 So, living in a smaller place is ideal for them.

 Tips for living in a small home

-When living in a small home, there are some healthy habits that you may want to take part in to make the experience more enjoyable.
+When living in a small home, there are some healthy habits that you may want to adopt to make the experience more enjoyable.

 Spending time outside

-Walking daily, reading a book outside, and spending time outdoors will help you feel less Closter phobic if you are home all day every day, primarily if you work at home too.
+Walking daily, reading a book outside, and spending time outdoors will help you feel less Closter phobic if you are home all day every day, especially if you work at home too.

-Make sure you have a purpose for each room of your home.
+Ensure you have a purpose for each room in your home.

 Each small room may have several purposes.
-Knowing them before you move in will allow for little stress in the move-in process.
+Knowing them before you move in will help minimize stress during the move-in process.

 Maximize your hidden wasted spaces.